-- ISPs accounted for 3.5% of NHS-funded first outpatient appointments in 2010/11 (Kelly and Tetlow, 2012) - However this is significantly greater for certain procedures. - ISPs were initially introduced to reduce capacity constraints.
-Have they been successful? - We will examine what has happened to NHS-funded and private-pay volumes for NHS-funded hip replacements. - Occur in relatively large volumes.
+- ISPs accounted for 3.5% of NHS-funded first outpatient appointments in 2010/11 (Kelly & Tetlow, 2012) - However this is significantly greater for certain procedures. - ISPs were initially introduced to reduce capacity constraints.
+Have they been successful? - We will examine what has happened to NHS-funded hip replacements in areas where an ISP was introduced as the closest provider (compared to areas where an NHS trust remains the closest provider).